-Figure 2 Non-GFCI receptable and open grate cover (round or square as applicable).
+Figure 2 Non-GFCI receptable and open grate cover (round or square as applicable). hand to take the pump for repair or provide a replacement.

-When job specifications or local plumbing code requires the installation of oil detection devices on elevator sump pumps, the following recommendations should be followed to assure a code compliant installation:

-1. Install the sump pump in a compliant sump pit requiring a floor level steel grated cover (rated at 150 lbs./ft2 min.)
-The open grating allows the water to enter the sump unimpeded and be pumped out.

-2. The pump is required to be plugged into a single non-GFCI outlet (see Fig 2)

-located near enough to the sump as to be high as possible on the pit wall to be above the water line.
+When job specifications or local plumbing code requires the installation of oil detection devices on elevator sump pumps, the following recommendations should be followed to assure a code compliant installation: - 1.
+Install the sump pump in a compliant sump pit requiring a floor level steel grated cover (rated at 150 lbs./ft2 min.)
+The open grating allows the water to enter the sump unimpeded and be pumped out. - 2.
+Pump's in pit should be plugged into a single Non-GFCI outlet (see Fig 2) located near enough to the sump as to be high as possible on the pit wall to be above the water line.
 Code limits the length of the power cord to 6-ft. (see NFPA 70 Art.
 620-21(A)(1)(d)).
 However, some listed/labeled pumps may be supplied with power cords longer than 6-ft.
 In such cases, only 6-ft. of the power cord should be exposed above the pit floor to the receptacle.
 The remainder of the cord should be coiled and placed in the sump (room permitting).
-A single non-GFCI receptacle should be wired to the oil detection device so power can be removed from the sump pump if oil is detected.
-The oil detection device would need to be plugged into a non-GFCI receptacle located near the discharge point (janitor's sink, etc.).
+A single Non-GFCI receptacle should be wired to the oil detection device so power can be removed from the sump pump if oil is detected.
+The oil detection device would need to be plugged into a Non-GFCI receptacle located near the discharge point (janitor's sink, etc.).
 This can be done if the oil detection device receptacle complies with NFPA 70, Art.
 210.8(B)(5) "...where receptacles are installed within 1.8 m (6 ft.) of the outside edge of the sink".
 3. The sensor wiring (see Fig. 3) shall be piped in conduit mounted on the wall (not the floor) within a few feet of the sump pump pit.
 The wire may run exposed, but must be secured, so it will not be a tripping hazard.

-Figure 4: The pipe is cut at 75 degrees, so it does not spray on floor.

-- 4. The discharge of the sump pump line should be code compliant following city, county, and state regulations.
-When the sump is discharged into a janitor's floor sink, the sink drain must be able to handle a flow of 50-gpm per elevator or more. - 5.
-In installations where there are multiple elevators sharing a common pit, then larger volumes (up to 200-gpm) of water will need to be accommodated.
+Figure 4: The pipe is cut at 75 degrees, so it does not spray on floor. - 4.
+The discharge of the sump pump line should be code compliant following city, county, and state regulations.
+When the sump is discharged into a janitor's floor sink, the sink drain must be able to handle a flow of 50-gpm per single hoistway or multiple hoistway.
+(2019 change) - 5.
 A standard janitor's 10-inch-high floor sink with a 3-inch drain will normally handle the flow for 50-gpm.
 The sink shown on the far right (see Fig. 4) is flowing at 85-gpm.
 An air gap permits visual inspection that the water does not contain oil.
 This is also one method to prevent gases and liquids from backing up into the pit in addition to a check valve (see ASME A17.1/CSA B44, 2.2.2.4).
 6. The discharge pipe can be located outside of the building if allowed by the local plumbing authority.
 This water is considered firefighting water and normally allowed in storm drains by city/state standards.

-OIL DETECTION SYSTEMS

-Ancillary pump equipment is to be located outside of the pit, hoistway, and the machine/control room.
+OIL DETECTION SYSTEMS Ancillary pump equipment is to be located outside of the pit, hoistway, and the machine/control room.